This post is a continuation of a post from a few weeks ago: “Be Friends with Your Body this Summer, Part #1”. (You can read that post here.)

 So what does this have to with the summer, your body, and making magic?

-Well, you are the boss of your body, and you get to decide what to do with it this summer, but I invite you to consider that one of the best things you can do to create more magic in your life is to develop loving habits for your mind, body and spirit.
+Well, you are the boss of your body, and you get to decide what to do with it this summer.
+But I invite you to consider creating more magic in your life is to develop loving habits for your mind, body and spirit.

 Breathe: Begin a simple breathing practice.
-I am convinced that many (if not most people) are shallow breathers.
+Many (if not most people) are shallow breathers.
 The busyness and excess use of technology encourages this.
 When we develop shallow breathing, it can cause anxiety, low energy, poor mental clarity, as well of a host of other problems.
 When develop habits of mindful breathing, it brings a lot of mental and physical benefits to our lives.
 A mindful breathing practice can be as simple as taking ten, deep nasal breaths once, twice, or three times a day.
 You can read more about this here.

 Reestablish a Connection: Research Intuitive Eating, and Am I Hungry Principles.
 These health philosophies can help you reestablish a natural and mindful connection with your body wisdom, focusing on health and self-kindness, rather than losing weight.